vpavlenko/web-2024-template/README.md

 <img width="875" alt="Screenshot 2024-10-28 at 12 33 39" src="https://github.com/user-attachments/assets/c0702500-2a15-48e7-ad51-d2aad9167785">

 Hint: You don't need to deploy to test every single change - for that you can still run a `dev` script.
-Deploy when you made a new version.
+Deploy when you made a new version that's tested and is ready to replace the old one.

 ## Bring your idea